jh3nd3rs0n/jargyle/README.md

           Enter through an interactive prompt the password for the key store for the DTLS connections to the other SOCKS server
       --enter-chaining-dtls-trust-store-pass
           Enter through an interactive prompt the password for the trust store for the DTLS connections to the other SOCKS server
-      --enter-chaining-socks5-userpassauth-user-pass
+      --enter-chaining-socks5-userpassauth-pass
-          Enter through an interactive prompt the username password to be used to access the other SOCKS5 server --enter-chaining-ssl-key-store-pass
+          Enter through an interactive prompt the password to be used to access the other SOCKS5 server --enter-chaining-ssl-key-store-pass
           Enter through an interactive prompt the password for the key store for the SSL/TLS connections to the other SOCKS server
       --enter-chaining-ssl-trust-store-pass